Finite matchability under the matroidal Hall's condition

 \section{Introduction}

 Hall's classical theorem \cite{hall1935onrep} states that a finite bipartite graph $ G=(S,T,E) $ has no matching that covers $ T $ iff there exists an $ X\subseteq T $ with $ \left|N(X)\right| < \left|X\right|$.
 The literal generalization of this theorem to infinite graphs fails.
-Indeed, in the classical counterexample (``playboy paradox'') $ \left|S\right|=\left|T\right|=\aleph_0 $, a $ t\in T $ is connected to each point in $ S $ and $ E(G-t) $ is a perfect matching of $ G-t $.
+Indeed, in the classical counterexample (``playboy paradox'') $ \left|S\right|=\left|T\right|=\aleph_0 $, there is a $ t\in T $ that is connected to each point in $ S $ and $ E(G-t) $ is a perfect matching of $ G-t $.
 On the one hand, no matching covers $ T $ because each $ t'\in T-t $ has a unique neighbour and $ N(T-t) = S $.
 On the other hand, $ \left|N(X)\right| \geq \left|X\right|$ for every $ X\subseteq T $.
 The ``right'' generalization of Hall's theorem which is also valid for infinite graphs was discovered by Aharoni.
-The key idea is that the sizes of $ X $ and $ N(X) $ should be compared via injections along graph edges: \begin{theorem}[{infinite Hall's theorem by Aharoni, \cite[Theorem 3.2]{aharoni1991infinite}}] A bipartite graph $ G=(S,T,E) $ has a matching that covers $ T $ iff there is no $ X\subseteq T $ such that $ N(X) $ can be matched to $ X $ and no matching covers $ X $. \end{theorem} Theorem \ref{thm: infinite Hall} turned out to be an efficient tool, the infinite version of König's Duality Theorem was derived from it \cite{aharoni1984konig}, i.e. every bipartite graph (finite or infinite) has a matching $ F $ such that one can obtain a vertex-cover by choosing precisely one endpoint from each $ e \in F $.
+The key idea is that the sizes of $ X $ and $ N(X) $ should be compared via injections along graph edges: \begin{theorem}[{Infinite Hall's theorem by Aharoni, \cite[Theorem 3.2]{aharoni1991infinite}}] A bipartite graph $ G=(S,T,E) $ has a matching that covers $ T $ iff there is no $ X\subseteq T $ such that $ N(X) $ can be matched to $ X $ and no matching covers $ X $. \end{theorem} Theorem \ref{thm: infinite Hall} turned out to be an efficient tool, the infinite version of König's Duality Theorem was derived from it \cite{aharoni1984konig}, i.e. every bipartite graph (finite or infinite) has a matching $ F $ such that one can obtain a vertex-cover by choosing precisely one endpoint from each $ e \in F $.